 Camp Wonderopolis offers a variety of virtual, free, and self-led virtual summer camps.
 The Symphony of Wonders camp covers the production and composition of music, as well as science and math, careers, health, and history, and culture to deliver a well-rounded camp experience.
 There are also fun and educational crafts your child can create to facilitate their learning.

-Young thespians can go to a virtual summer theater camp.
+Young thespians can go to an online summer camp for theater.
 The Varsity Tutors Theater Camp covers monologues, improv, musicals, behind-the-scenes work, and acting skills.
 The camp has 2-hour daily sessions of online instruction each day in addition to extra activities to keep the learning going.

 Virtual art camps bring creativity to your home.
 Check out Art Camp 504 for a variety of summer art classes.
 All classes have a maximum of six students and meet for an hour a day.
 Afterward, kids can hang out during a social Zoom hangout.
 Kids can learn about a variety of topics, like digital drawing on iPads, how to paint with acrylics, and how to bring a story to life through comic book drawing.